openedx/edx-documentation/en_us/shared/exercises_tools/drag_and_drop.rst

 drag items onto.

 A target zone is a rectangular area on the background image.
 You can show or hide the borders of a zone for learners.
-You can add Titles for zones or leave the Title field empty.
-However, you must provide a Description for each zone.
-The Description is only exposed to screen reader users and should sufficiently describe the zone in relation to the background image.
+You can add titles for zones or leave the **Title** field empty.
+However, you must fill in the **Description** field for each zone.
+The description is only used by screen readers.
+The description must sufficiently describe the position of the zone on the background image.

 A background image must fit within the course screen.
 The LMS automatically scales images that are too wide.
 If you choose a background image that is